InexplicableMagic/photodedupe/README.md

 Up to 10,000 images all photos found are compared to all others.
 However after this number of images, the performance of this approach becomes intractable.
 Photodedupe will then switch to a different algorithm that is less capable of detecting duplicates but can handle larger numbers of images.
 A warning will be printed to stderr to explain when this occurs.

+Photodedupe is not as accurate on vector art or images containing little variance such as very dark photos.
+Images are tested for variance, where variance is below the threshold where de-duplication is likely to be reliable the images are identified as unique to prevent false positives.

+Photodedupe does not detect transformations of images as duplicates.
+If the image has been significantly rotated or cropped it will be identified as unique.